.wsz skins cannot be used on Windows

 VFSFile foo ("file:///home/ariadne/foo.zip", "r"); ZipReader reader (foo); VFSFile bar = reader.open ("bar.mp3");

 And ZipReader would provide its own VFSImpl functions (e.g. fread/fseek/etc.) that would wrap the minizip functions.

 But I haven't worked it out in detail.

 #7 Updated by Ariadne Conill over 1 year ago

 Well, the reason I ask is because some module sets are distributed as archives.

 So, I think instead of using minizip, it makes more sense to just use libarchive and have a VFS plugin to do it.
 I just am not quite sure how the API should be, perhaps we need to extend VFS API to handle containers of files somehow.

 My suggestion right now would be to abstract VFS API to add directory tools, where we can iterate over contents and also fopenat(3) using the "directory" handle as the reference.
 In stdio this means you use a DIR, in the theoretical libarchive adapter, it would be whatever libarchive uses.

-#8 Updated by John Lindgren 10 months ago
+#8 Updated by John Lindgren over 1 year ago